 To add a terminal to the pattern, place the cursor where you want to add the terminal, right-click, and select Add Terminal from the shortcut menu.
 To remove an existing terminal from the pattern, right-click the terminal and select Remove Terminal from the shortcut menu.
 To change the spatial arrangement of the connector pane patterns, rightclick the connector pane and select Flip Horizontal, Flip Vertical, or Rotate 90 Degrees from the shortcut menu.
 Assign a front panel control or indicator to each of the connector pane terminals.
 If you placed the VI as a subVI on another block diagram, you must relink the subVI to the VI whose connector pane you changed by right-clicking the subVI and selecting Relink To SubVI from the shortcut menu.
 Otherwise, the VI containing the subVI is broken and will not run.

 Each rectangle on the connector pane represents a terminal.
 Use the rectangles to assign inputs and outputs.
 The default connector pane pattern is 4 2 2 4.
 If you anticipate changes to the VI that would require a new input or output, keep the default connector pane pattern to leave extra terminals unassigned.
 You can assign up to 28 terminals to a connector pane.
-If our front panel contains more than 28 controls and indicators that you want to use programmatically, group some of them into a cluster and assign the cluster to a terminal on the connector pane.
+If our front panel contains more than 28 controls and indicators that you want to use programmatically, group some of them into a cluster and assigns the cluster to a terminal on the connector pane.
 Assigning more than 16 terminals to a VI can reduce readability and usability.

 After you select a pattern to use for the connector pane, you must assign a front panel control or indicator to each of the connector pane terminals.
 To link controls and indicators to the connector pane, place inputs on the left and outputs on the right to prevent complicated or confusing wiring patterns.